KevinAbeykoonUniversityAccount/SYSC3303_FireFighting-Drone-Control-System/README.md

 2. Observe simulation output in the console
 3. Kill the threads manually after it has finished

+Ensure the csv event file is in the src folder.

 ## Authors
 1. Aryan Kumar Singh (101299776)